Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Background and Related Work

-Tor network~\cite{dingledine2004tor} (runs on top of onion routing) and I2P network~\cite{zantout2011i2p} (runs on top of garlic routing) are popular anonymous routing examples in traditional computer networks.
-Onion routing builds tunnels through a series of hops and the source applies layered encryption on the message where the number of hops equals to the number of layers, then encryption is peeled off at each hop to reveal the original message.
-Garlic routing is an extension of the onion routing where multiple messages are bundled and encrypted together, similar to garlic cloves.
-There are a wide variety of attacks to break the anonymity of the Tor network, including flow correlation attack~\cite{nasr2018deepcorr}.
-This attack cannot be directly applied to NoC because of the following three reasons.
-(1) Traffic characteristics of NoC and traditional networks are significantly different because NoC uses its traffic primarily for cache coherence messages.
+The Tor network~\cite{dingledine2004tor}, based on onion routing, and the I2P network~\cite{zantout2011i2p}, based on garlic routing, are key examples of anonymous routing in traditional networks.
+Onion routing creates tunnels through multiple hops, encrypting the message in layers equal to the number of hops.
+Each hop peels off a layer to gradually reveal the original message.
+Garlic routing extends onion routing by bundling and encrypting multiple messages together, similar to garlic cloves.
+Many attacks target Tor network anonymity, such as the flow correlation attack~\cite{nasr2018deepcorr}, but they cannot be directly applied to NoC for three key reasons.
+(1) Traffic characteristics differ significantly between NoC and traditional network due to varying use cases.
+NoC is used for routing simple on-chip communication traffic, such as cache coherence, memory accesses, and inter-processor communications.
+In contrast, traditional networks handle complex use cases, such as enterprise data services, cloud computing tasks, and multimedia streaming.
 (2) The existing attack relies heavily on packet size as a feature, whereas NoC flits are the fundamental unit of flow control, and they are of fixed size.
-(3) All NoC nodes act as onion routers, whereas in the traditional network, there is a mixture of both normal and onion routers.
+(3) In NoCs, all nodes function as onion routers, unlike traditional networks which mix normal and onion routers.